jina-ai/agentchain/README.md

 # AgentChain

-# Introduction
-AgentChain uses LLM as a central thinking agent to orchestrate multiple tools to achieve high level multi modal tasks.

-Given a task, AgentChain will first identify the task type and then select the best tool/tools to execute the task.

-AgentChain is able to receive text, image or audio as input, execute intelligent tasks and return multi modal output.
+AgentChain uses Large Language Models (LLMs) for reasoning and orchestrating multiple LLMs or Large Models (LMs) for accomplishing sophisticated tasks.
+AgentChain is fully multimodal, it accepts text, image, audio, webcam, tabular data as input and output.

-# Showcase
+# Demo

 # Features